zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/swap/README.md

 Where:

-expression1 may evaluate to any result and is the string of characters that will be replaced.
+**expression1** may evaluate to any result and is the string of characters that will be replaced.

-expression2 may also evaluate to any result and is the string of characters that will replace expression1.
+**expression2** may also evaluate to any result and is the string of characters that will replace **expression1**.

-variable may be any previously assigned variable in the program.
+**variable** may be any previously assigned variable in the program.

 Either string can be of any length and is not required to be the same length.
 This function is provided for compatibility with older systems.